BasicWolf/zblog/src/content/articles/2023_02_21_specification_by_example/specification_by_example.rst

 that the software works according to the specification.
 However, how and in which form can they access the verification results?
-Hence the team continues sharpening the executable specifications and organises the verification output to provide all the stakeholders with a consistent, easy-to-understand and up-to-date *living documentation*.
+Hence the team continues sharpening the executable specifications and organises the verification output to provide all stakeholders a consistent, easy-to-understand and up-to-date *living documentation*.